-The Lead Agency intends to continue partnerships with the University of South Carolina's Athletics, the USC Women's Basketball Team, the Columbia Fireflies, the SC Chamber of Commerce, as well as the medical community to get resources out to the public and further awareness about child care and early education service delivery systems.
-The Lead Agency would like to strategically expand on the ability to collaborate with the medical community, and provide them with resource/consumer awareness kits to provide their patients materials to aid them on their child care search.
-The Lead Agency will also work to partner with public libraries, community parks and other entities where parents and families congregate, to get resources out to that population and increase awareness about child care and early education service delivery systems.
+The lead agency intends to continue partnerships with the University of South Carolina's Athletics, the USC Women's Basketball Team, the Columbia Fireflies, the SC Chamber of Commerce, as well as the medical community to get resources out to the public and further awareness about child care and early education service delivery systems.
+The lead agency would like to strategically expand on the ability to collaborate with the medical community, and provide them with resource/consumer awareness kits to provide their patients materials to aid them on their child care search.
+The lead agency will also work to partner with public libraries, community parks and other entities where parents and families congregate, to get resources out to that population and increase awareness about child care and early education service delivery systems.
 The Lead Agency will explore the feasibility to partner with the South Carolina Historically Black Colleges and Universities to promote the field of early care and education, distribute information regarding child care services and actively engage in partner initiatives to promote child care equity.

-The Lead Agency provides support through a state level grant agreement with Anderson Interfaith Ministries for the Women & Children Succeeding Program (WACS).
-The program is designed to give under-resourced women and their children the benefits of educational environments that will enrich their lives with opportunities for success.
+The Division of Early Care and Education (DECE) provides support through a state level grant agreement with Anderson Interfaith Ministries for the \(\text{DWomen & Children Succeeding Program (WACS)}. \) The program is designed to give under-resourced women and their children the benefits of educational environments that will enrich their lives with opportunities for success.
 This program provides families with the tools needed to complete their education to become and maintain self-sufficiency.
 WACS is a holistic supportive services program to transition participants to self-sufficiency.
 The program includes financial assistance for quality child care, career and academic advising, financial awareness training, transportation assistance, and other supportive services.
-The Lead Agency provides support for the provision of child care scholarships for WACS participants.
+The DECE provides support for the provision of child care scholarships for WACS participants.
 Eligibility for the scholarships align with CCDF requirements.
-Also, under a state level grant agreement, the Lead Agency provides support to the United Way Association of SC for local community-based afterschool programs, programs that care for children with special needs, and child care availability.
+Also, under a state level grant agreement DECE provides support to the United Way Association of SC for local community-based afterschool programs, programs that care for children with special needs, and child care availability.
 Locally funded programs are enhanced or expanded with the support of CCDF funds.
 Partnerships with SC First Steps and the state 4K+Siblings initiatives provide access to child care for children in evidence-based programs as well as children enrolled in the state 4K program plus their siblings.
-This is a form of a shared services process; building on the well-established prompt payment structure at the Lead Agency.
+This is a form of a shared services process; building on the well-established prompt payment structure at DECE.
 This helps to maximize resources and avoid duplication of services.
 The Lead Agency is also exploring the option of partnering with SC Thrive, a local benefits hub, to coordinate the child care application process between the two systems.
-The Lead Agency has recently started working with the Starlight Program, a program that offers a faith-infused, family-centered, therapeutic community with holistic, evidence-based, trauma informed services.
-The Lead Agency provides child care so the families can focus on recovery and healing.
-The Lead Agency also provides support for Palmetto Shared Services.
+DECE has recently started working with the Starlight Program, a program that offers a faith-infused, family-centered, therapeutic community with holistic, evidence-based, trauma informed services.
+DECE provides child care so the families can focus on recovery and healing.
+DECE also provides support for Palmetto Shared Services.